 What it boils down to is a competitive spirit that inherently leaves others out.
 There’s an exclusivity that comes with best friends that is not always healthy.
 I believe a lot of my issues with friendships in middle school stemmed from the fact that I did not have a best friend of my own.
 I remember genuinely feeling like everyone had been claimed and there was no one left for me.

-Now at the age of 22, I can recognize that it’s less important that I have someone to brand my best friend, but rather that I just have people in my corner who I trust and share a mutual respect and care for.
+Now as an adult, I can recognize that it’s less important that I have someone to brand my best friend, but rather that I just have people in my corner who I trust and share a mutual respect and care for.
 But growing up, having a best friend seemed less about that, and more about the power that the label provided.
 It was a seemingly appropriate way to dictate who could be friends with who.